w3c/vc-data-model/VCDMExplainer.md

 of developers will be able to work with Verifiable Credentials as if it is just another JSON object.

+### Authorization

+The group debated the usage of Verifiable Credentials as an authorization mechanism.
+The result of the debate was the notion that Verifiable Credentials could be used in authorization systems, but did not constitute an authorization system by themselves and that great thought should be put into any system that attempts to use Verifiable Credentials in an authorization framework.

+### Terms of Use

+There were multiple discussions related to how a Verifiable Credential should be used.
+For example, issuers may want to place restrictions on how a Verifiable Credential should be used.
+Holders may want to also place restrictions on how a Verifier may use their information.
+While there was consensus that these restrictions should be able to be expressed in the data model, there was no consensus on what sorts of restrictions should be suggested by the specification.
+The result is an open mechanism for expressing the terms of use for Verifiable Credentials and Verifiable Presentations.

 ### Support for Multiple Proof Formats

 There are currently at least four different proof formats that are being